securesign/artifact-signer-ansible/README.md

 ## Prerequisites

-A RHEL 9.2+ server should be used to run the RHTAS components.
+RHEL 9.2+ x86\_64 is supported to run the RHTAS components.

 Ansible must be installed and configured on a control node that will be used to perform the automation.